 Add olive oil to a large heavy bottomed skillet.
 Turn the heat to high.

-Add a knob of butter if you’re not too concerned about calories.
+Add a knob of butter to this large frying pan, if you're not too concerned about calories.
 Using a mixture of olive oil with a little bit of butter adds extra flavor and helps to caramelize the mushrooms to a rich brown color.
-And heck, I’m Irish – we simply love our butter, especially creamy Irish butter.
+And heck, I'm Irish - we simply love our butter, especially creamy Irish butter.

 Add minced garlic to the oil in the pan and sauté for a minute.
 Stir with a wooden spoon or spatula to make sure the garlic doesn’t burnt.